quantumlib/Stim/doc/python_api_reference_vDev.md

             indices relative to the end of the circuit instead of the start.

             Instructions before the index are not shifted.
-Instructions that were at or after the index are shifted forwards.
+Instructions that were at or after the index are shifted forwards as needed.
         operation: The object to insert.
 This can be a single stim.CircuitInstruction or an entire stim.Circuit.